OrbitalEnterprises/eve-esi-client/docs/ContactsApi.md

 ContactsApi apiInstance = new ContactsApi();
 Integer characterId = 56; // Integer | ID for a character
+List<Integer> contactIds = Arrays.asList(new List<Integer>()); // List<Integer> | A list of contacts to edit
 Float standing = 3.4F; // Float | Standing for the contact
-List<Integer> contactIds = Arrays.asList(new List<Integer>()); // List<Integer> | A list of contacts to edit
-Boolean watched = false; // Boolean | Whether the contact should be watched, note this is only effective on characters Long labelId = 0L; // Long | Add a custom label to the contact, use 0 for clearing label String datasource = "tranquility"; // String | The server name you would like data from try {
+String datasource = "tranquility"; // String | The server name you would like data from Long labelId = 0L; // Long | Add a custom label to the contact, use 0 for clearing label String token = "token_example"; // String | Access token to use, if preferred over a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers Boolean watched = false; // Boolean | Whether the contact should be watched, note this is only effective on characters String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {
-    apiInstance.putCharactersCharacterIdContacts(characterId, standing, contactIds, watched, labelId, datasource);
+    apiInstance.putCharactersCharacterIdContacts(characterId, contactIds, standing, datasource, labelId, token, userAgent, watched, xUserAgent);
 } catch (ApiException e) {
     System.err.println("Exception when calling ContactsApi#putCharactersCharacterIdContacts");
     e.printStackTrace();